Tektronica/modulation_schemes/README.md

 ![f_i(t) = f_c + k_f m(t)](https://latex.codecogs.com/svg.latex?f_i(t)%20=%20f_c%20+%20k_f%20m(t))

+In musical terms, the instaneous frequency is merely the representation of tones we hear.
+The pitch of one's voice, for instance, or the note of a tuning fork.
+As the number of these tones we hear increase, so does the complexity of our equation describing the instantaneous frequency.
+In other words, the instantaneous frequency describes the mish-mash of frequencies captured by your ears, or say a measurement.

+> In the field of photonics, lasers are used to create and transmit mono-tone (single-frequency) signals.
+In more complex cases that are more common, multimode lasers are also used, which require a bit more finesse in identifying the multiple frequencies and their various amplitudes composing the signal.
+In pulsed or chirped optical signal generators, instantaneous frequency can vary with time.
+That is, a frequency modulation.

 Let's suppose for a moment the modulating signal was zero.
 The instantaneous frequency would be expressed solely by the carrier frequency:

 ![f_i(t) = f_c](https://latex.codecogs.com/svg.latex?f_i(t)%20=%20f_c)